RedHotDataProject/Project_ADA/docs/index.md

 ## The Carbon Footprint

-We shall now investigate the carbon footprint of different products and categories by exploring our modified Open Food Facts dataset.
-Indeed, the original one only contained the information for 102 products with a heavy bias.
-To remedy this lack of amplitude, we shall make good use of the Eaternity database sample provided to us by Mr. Manuel Klarmann to enrich our modified version.
+Let us now investigate the carbon footprint of different products and categories by exploring our modified Open Food Facts dataset.
+Indeed, the original one, restricted to France, only contained the information for a hundred different products with a heavy bias on their category.
+To remedy this lack of amplitude, we shall make good use of the Eaternity database sample, provided by Mr. Manuel Klarmann whom we deeply thank  again, to enrich our modified version.
 The approach was to webscraped the direct and parent categories of each product in the Eaternity sample, translate them from German to English and then match these with the categories in the Open Food Facts.

 Common sense would suggest  organic  products are rarely manufactured and, due to their origin, inflicting a smaller footprint than the less nutritionaly favourable products such as sugary snacks and meat.

-But once again, we should be careful as this part of the dataset may also be heavily biased.
-So we begin by examing what kind of data is available to our curiosity.
-What can we say about the categories of these products?
+Let's take a closer look at this.
+First, hat can we say about the categories of the products possessing carbon footprint information?

-Could we have the .plot_column_composition for the categories in Eaternity here?
+####### Could we have the .plot_column_composition for the categories in Eaternity+OpenFoodFacts here?

 Let us then observe the relation ship of carbon footprint and price per 100 g as displayed next.

-scatter plot here
+####### scatter plot of both here

 The two variable seem to be loosely correlated.
-Note however how clustered the plot is !
+Note however how clustered the plot is!
 Product of the same categories tend to occupy a certain portion of this phase-space.
-Observe for exemple how <i>seafood</i> aligns, <i>sugary snacks</i> like chocolate cluster, how <i>carbs</i>, <i>plant-based</i> products and <i>beverages</i> (with the notable exception of tea) concentrate around the low price low carbon footprint area.
+Observe for exemple how <i>seafood</i> aligns, <i>sugary snacks</i> such as chocolate cluster, how <i>carbs</i>, <i>plant-based</i> products and <i>beverages</i> (with the notable exception of tea) concentrate around the low price low carbon footprint area.

+We therefore reach an interesting conclusion: plant-based and carbs-full products are not only better in a nutritional sense, they are also superior in term of ecological and economical impact!

+And on this bombshell it is time to end this discussion ...

 # <b>Thank you for following our journey ! </b>